 Congrats!
 We offer a modified Puppy Playschool for little ones that are not quite old enough or ready to participate in regular daycare.
 Socialization is critical for your young puppy, and daycare is THE best way to start him off on the right paw!
 Visit the Daycare page for more details!

 No. If your dog has a specific diet that requires him to eat more often or is a very young puppy, you may bring food from home and we are happy to feed your dog midday if requested.
+Keep in mind that if your dog goes up for lunch, he will be out of playtime for approx 90 minutes for “rest and digest” time.

 Rest easy; this is totally normal.
 Starting dog daycare is like asking a human couch potato to hop up and run a 5k!
 Dogs at home are used to sleeping most of the day, but in daycare it’s all about mental and physical exercise.
-That said, if we notice that your dog seems to be overly tired during the day, he’ll get a nice nap break in a private suite to help him catch up.
+That said, if we notice that your dog seems to be overly tired during the day, he’ll get a nice nap break to help him catch up.
 You’ll probably also notice your dog drinks a lot of water after a play day.
 The pups always have access to as much water as they like, but they play a lot during daycare and may still need to rehydrate more than usual.

 Yep.
 Most of the time, they are things that have nothing to do with us humans.
 A few examples: